 What’s better than being your own boss and making your own work schedule?

 Let’s be honest, driving is not for everyone.
-But for those of you that find driving fun, you can make extra income as a Uber Driver.
+But for those of you who find driving fun and prefer to make money with your car, you can earn extra income as an Uber Driver.

 Yes, there are horror stories online about the passengers from hell.
-However, the majority of your passengers (99%) will be regular people that are in a rush to get from point A to point B, and 1% of the time where you’ll pick up oddballs.
-No one in their right mind would become an Uber driver if all of the customers are crazies.
+However, the majority of your passengers (99%) will be regular people who are in a rush to get from point A to point B, and 1% of the time where you’ll pick up oddballs.
+No one in their right mind would become an Uber driver if all of the customers were crazies.

 That’s why it’s always a good idea to be cautious while driving strangers.
 Install a dashcam in your car for your safety and in case there are any disputes with passengers.